Introduction

 A Deferral Program For Undergraduate Students

 Harvard's 2+2 program is "[a] way for current students, either in college or a full-time master's degree program, to apply to Harvard Business School on a deferred basis."
-After being admitted into Harvard's 2+2 program, you will spend between two and four years working at a job in the public, private, or nonprofit sector before enrolling at the school and starting their MBA course, which also takes two years to complete.
+After being admitted into Harvard's 2+2 program, you will spend two to four years working at a job in the public, private, or nonprofit sector before enrolling at the school and starting the MBA course, which also takes two years to complete.

 If you are enrolled in a PhD program, law school, or medical school, you do not qualify for the 2+2 program, and you should apply for Harvard's regular MBA program instead.